ligary3/ADWSIZ/README.md

 │   │   └── clipzone.py # Script for clipping raster data for landscape analysis
 │   ├── GWRR/
 │   │   └── GWRR.py     # Implementation of the GWRR model
-│   └── LCZ Classfication and analysis/
+│   └── LCZ Classification and analysis/
-│       ├── LCZclassfication.js     # Google Earth Engine script for LCZ classification
+│       ├── LCZclassification.js     # Google Earth Engine script for LCZ classification
 │       └── semivariogram.py        # Script for semivariogram analysis
 │
 ├── datas/              # Contains data used in the project